bacterial vaginosis symptoms

 During my clinical rotations at a homeless youth clinic vitamin C suppositories were one of our go to treatments for bacterial vaginosis because of access and it being a low cost treatment.
 I’ve also used vitamin C suppositories within my clinical practice for women who can’t or don’t want to use pharmaceutical interventions.
 I’ve found great success with this treatment, especially in recurrent BV cases.

-In a randomized, double-blind, placebo-controlled clinical trial it was found that recurrence of BV in women treated with vaginal vitamin C was substantially lower than those in the placebo group at 3 months and 6 months of treatment.
+In a randomized, double-blind, placebo-controlled clinical12 trial it was found that recurrence of BV in women treated with vaginal vitamin C was substantially lower than those in the placebo group at 3 months and 6 months of treatment.
 This study used 250 mg of ascorbic acid (vitamin C) for 6 days every month over the course of 6 months and concluded that this treatment drops the risk of repeat BV by half!

 Another double blind clinical trial also found that vitamin C was effective in the management of BV.